RealScout/sprout-wrap/README.md

     sudo gem install bundler
     bundle

+#### !!Important!!

+We need to remove the system bundler and its executables

+    sudo gem uninstall bundler # Answer 'y' when asked if you want to remove executables

 ### 5. Run soloist

 [The `caffeinate` command will keep your computer awake while installing; depending on your network connection, soloist can take from 10 minutes to 2 hours to complete.]